P\'{o}lya-type inequalities on spheres and hemispheres: Introduction

 This is asymptotically sharp for the eigenvalue with the highest order on each chain, in the sense that over this subsequence of eigenvalues

 as $k$ goes to infinity, with the sequence being identically zero for $n=2$. \end{thmx}

 The second result of this type consists in bounding the same difference from above.
-However, the situation is not symmetric and now becomes more complex in two ways.
-On the one hand, the divergence from the main term is not bounded and is, in fact, of order $\bo(k^{1/n})$.
-On the other hand, for dimensions $3$ and $4$ the behaviour is different and it will not be possible to obtain the same type of bound. \begin{thmx} For $n=2$ and all $n\geq 5$ there exist $k_n$ such that for all $k\geq k_n$ the eigenvalues $\ld_k$ on $\hs{n}$ satisfy the inequality
+However, the situation is not symmetric and the divergence from the main term is no longer bounded and is, in fact, of order $\bo(k^{1/n})$. \begin{thmx} For all $n\geq 2$ the eigenvalues $\ld_k$ on $\hs{n}$ satisfy the inequality